 After the apparatus data is formatted into a NEXUS file, it can be uploaded to PAUP (or another phylogenetic application accepting the same type of format).
-We follow the principles outlined above, setting the software to seek MP trees using heuristic searches.
+The principles outlined above are implemented, setting the software to seek MP trees using heuristic searches.